-Leading manufacturers in the global tamarind market include major companies with large-scale operations.
-Key players include
+Leading processors in the global tamarind industry include several multinational companies with extensive production capacities and diverse application portfolios.
+Key players include:

 Establishing and operating a tamarind processing plant involves various cost components, including: